 Couples therapy at Therapy Aligned addresses the patterns that develop between two people — the cycles of conflict, the distances that grow, the ways partners can feel profoundly alone even in the same room.
-Relationships do not break down overnight.
-They erode in small moments: the conversation that never quite happens, the bid for connection that goes unmet, the argument that replays itself without resolution.
-Over time, those moments calcify into something that feels fixed and unmovable.
-Couples therapy is the process of making those patterns visible — and workable — again.
+Relationships erode in small moments: the bid for connection that goes unmet, the argument that replays without resolution.
+Our clinicians approach this work with attention to what each person brings — their history, attachment style, and emotional needs — and how those two worlds interact.
+The goal is to make what feels fixed and unmovable visible, and workable, again.

 Why Couples Seek Therapy

-People come to couples therapy for many reasons, and crisis is only one of them.
+You do not need to be in crisis to benefit from couples therapy.
 Some of the most meaningful work happens when partners recognize a pattern early — before resentment hardens, before distance becomes the default.
 Common reasons couples reach out include:

 - Recurring conflict that follows the same script without resolution